Green Acrylic Rise & Fall Pendant Lamp

 Any type of light bulb can be used.
 Not a specific one preferred.

-Designer: Based on the designs by Yki Nummi, Gino Sarfatti…
+Designer: Based on a design by Yki Nummi from 1959.

 Manufacturer: To be appraised.

 Other versions: This green acrylic rise & fall pendant lamp exists in several colours.
 Also produced with a different top, as you can see on the left.
 These pendant lamps were also made without a handle and without the rise & fall mechanism.

 This pendant lamp is often sold as a lamp made by the Italian company Stilux, but I never found one with a Stilux label.
 Something the company almost always did with their pendant lamps.

 The rise & fall mechanism was made by an unknown company.
 No label or name is present.
 Completely different build than the plastic rise & fall mechanisms from the famous Rolly company, from Italy.